Aged Care information on COVID-19

 - had not had any close contact with a confirmed COVID-19 patient in hospital.

-NSW Health will now include a letter in the discharge paper work signed by the treating team confirming the person has been screened for COVID-19 symptoms.
+NSW Health now includes a letter in the discharge paper work signed by the treating team confirming the person has been screened for COVID-19 symptoms.
 A template can be found here.

 Workers in RACF admitting residents returning from hospital should ensure they receive a copy of the discharge paperwork as part of their infection control management arrangements.

-This will allow international student nurses and other aged care workers to work more than the 40 hours a fortnight that they are currently.
-This measure will be examined on an ongoing basis.
-There are currently around 900 approved providers of residential aged care employers and around 1,000 approved providers of Home Care Packages.
-There are currently around 20,000 international student nurses studying in Australia.
+This allowed international student nurses and other aged care workers to work more than the 40 hours a fortnight than they were currently.
+At the time of the announcement, there were around 900 approved providers of residential aged care employers and around 1,000 approved providers of Home Care Packages.
+There were around 20,000 international student nurses studying in Australia.

 COVID-19 support packages